vectordotdev/vector/website/docs/setup/deployment/strategies.md

 ## Service

-The [daemon deployment strategy][docs.strategies#daemon] is designed for data collection on a single host.
-Vector runs in the background, in its own process, collecting _all_ data for that host.
+The [service deployment strategy][docs.strategies#service] treats Vector like a separate service.
+It is desigend to receive data from an upstream source and fan-out to one or more destinations.

-Typically data is collected from a process manager, such as Journald via Vector's [`journald` source][docs.sources.journald], but can be collected through any of Vector's [sources][docs.sources].
+Typically, upstream sources are other Vector instances sending data via the [`vector` sink][docs.sinks.vector], but can be collected through any of Vector's [sources][docs.sources].
 The following diagram demonstrates how it works.

-<DaemonDiagram
+<ServiceDiagram
   platformName={null}
   sourceName={null}
   sinkName={null} />